mtgjson/mtgjson-website/docs/changelogs/mtgjson-v5/index.md

 ### Misc

+- Handle error exceptions from Gatherer
+- Handle error exceptions from Scryfall
 - Handle crashes if fields are not found
-- Handle error exceptions with Scryfall
+- Allow building of empty sets

 ## 5.2.1